mburger-stsci/nexoclom2/docs/source/nexoclom2/NEXOCLOM_Requirements_Document.md

    anomaly angle, central meridian longitude, etc.
 2. Central object (e.g., planet or Sun) for the simulation is fixed
 3. StartPoint is either the central object or a satellite of the central object
+4. For the constant step size model, all objects are assumed to be fixed.
+This is because each packet has to be launched in the same system configuration (especially the loss environment).
+Will need to give a demonstration/more complete explanation of why this must be true.

 ***Energy distributions***